Modes and their meaning

 In Prolog “modes” refer to the different ways in which a predicate can be called.
 For example, given the standard definition of length/2, one of the intended uses is normally to provide a list in the first argument and obtain an integer representing its length in the second argument.
 We refer to this as a “mode”.
 Modes are useful for many purposes.
 A traditional one is program documentation.

 To specify modes usually some special terms are used that define the expected instantiation state of the arguments of the predicate.
-This is done using atoms (such as +, -, ?, @, etc.) or more complex terms (such as +list, -list, ?list, @list, etc.).
+This is done using atoms (such as +, -, ?, @, etc.) or more complex terms (such as +list, -list, ?list, @list, etc. etc.).

-Predicate modes can be expressed in classical mode declarations such as:
+• In classical mode declarations such as:

 :- mode length(+,-). % Computes the length of a list.

-or in comments, such as:
+• or in comments, such as:

 % length(+list,-int): Computes the length of a list.

-or in machine readable comments, such as:
+• or in machine readable comments, such as:

 %! length(+list,-int): Computes the length of a list.

-or, equivalently, in assertions, such as:
+• or, equivalently, in assertions, such as:

 :- pred length(+list,-int) # “Computes the length of a list.”.